yodyyyy/dark_kimochi/_posts/2015-12-19-spaghescript-ci.markdown

 > Warning: This script has a lot of bugs, and it is not recommended for using this as production site.

+## Server Requirements
+- PHP version 5.4 or newer is recommended
+- MySQL (5.1+) via the mysql (deprecated), mysqli and pdo drivers

 ## Features Included
 - Anime Streaming
 - Manga Reader